Rongmario/ImagineBreaker/README.md

 # Imagine Breaker [幻想殺し]

 ### *I will destroy that illusion of yours.*

-<sub>(Disclaimer: use with care, I'll not be held responsible for your JVM burning up in flames)</sub>

-With the love of JNI, this supports:
+With the love of ~~JNI~~ Unsafe & MethodHandles/VarHandles API from Java 9 - 23, this provides:

+1. Public-facing `sun.misc.Unsafe` API instance & maximum priviledge **(TRUSTED)** `MethodHandles$Lookup` instance.
-1. Breaking down the Java Platform Module System (JPMS) to allow Reflection into any base or requested modules
+2. Breaking down the Java Platform Module System (JPMS) to open up any specified module
+3. Disguise as any specified Module, in order to fool `@CallerSensitive` methods
-2. Removal of Reflection Filters, allows retrieval of any fields/methods from classes that were previously blocked:
+4. Removal of Reflection Filters, allows retrieval of any fields from classes that were previously blocked:

    - `jdk.internal.reflect.ConstantPool`
    - `jdk.internal.reflect.Reflection`